 Countries with a low rate of protection

-.
+These days, applicants from the western Balkan states have almost no chance of obtaining asylum in Germany.
 Still, asylum seekers from these countries make up one of the largest contingents of the applicants in Germany.

 The countries in this region include Albania, Bosnia-Herzegovina, Kosovo, Macedonia, Montenegro and Serbia.
 The German government is planning to include Morocco, Tunisia and Algeria in this list.